Kmhaas/Butler-Bootcamp-Challenge15-MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
-* write a short summary using a screenshot of the output from the linear regression
+* Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes

 ![deliverable1-lm](https://user-images.githubusercontent.com/93004710/162029548-9743050e-93a8-4062-ab9c-846f18d8f987.png)